bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="body onload = 'pickImage()'." />
 </p>

-Let\'s code this together.
-Let\'s start with the HTML code.
-Right here on line 11 I want you to notice that I\'ve put in an event and a function.
-And I\'ve said when the body of the page loads, I want you to run the function **pickImage(),** all right?
+Let&apos;s code this together.
+Let&apos;s start with the HTML code.
+Right here on line 11 I want you to notice that I&apos;ve put in an event and a function.
+And I&apos;ve said when the body of the page loads, I want you to run the function **pickImage(),** all right?

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->